 What is closed adoption in West Virginia?

 Closed adoption definition: An adoption situation in which a child’s adoptive parents and birth parents share no identifying information or contact whatsoever after placement occurs.
 If you choose to pursue a West Virginia closed adoption, you will never receive any updates on your child’s progress or know how they are doing.
 This why a closed adoption is the least common type of adoption today.

 However, some women still find that a closed adoption is best for them in their individual situations.
-If you feel strongly about needing your space to move forward and heal after placing your child for adoption, it’s entirely possible to pursue a closed adoption in West Virginia with American Adoptions.
+If you feel strongly about needing your space to move forward and heal after placing your child for adoption, your adoption specialist will explain this option and help you understand what it will look like.
 Know that, if you choose to go this route, you will still be able to choose your child’s adoptive family, if you would like.

 Open Adoption vs. Closed Adoption in West Virginia

 The easiest way to compare open adoption vs. closed adoption in West Virginia is to compare the benefits associated with each of these scenarios.
 In most cases, the benefits that come with open adoption are not associated with closed adoptions.
 By having at least some degree of communication, whether that’s through a West Virginia open adoption or a West Virginia semi-open adoption, everyone in the adoptive triad will experience the following benefits: